 We can’t talk about websites without mentioning “SEO” (search engine optimization) at least a few times.
 It’s vital to follow international SEO best practices when you launch your website in a new country or region.

 Allow yourself to aim high when it comes to claiming territory for your brand in international search space — and do so from the outset.
 Your new Spanish website(s) will fare better if you optimize them for search while you’re having them translated.
 Here are a few strategic moves that will give you an immediate edge in the Spanish-speaking digital arena:

 - Lock in a local domain, such as .ar for Argentina or .es for Spain.
 Search engines give preference to sites with local, top-level domain extensions (ccTLDs = country code top level domains).
 Consider this an investment in your future page rankings.

 - Pick the right keywords for each locale.
 Careful keyword selection is vital to your Spanish website’s visibility and viability.
 Instead of translating your English keywords, you’ll find it pays to research the most common search terms for your specific markets.
 These words and phrases will be the building blocks of your new translated websites and should be seeded throughout titles, descriptions and content.

-For example, one option is to create a microsite featuring a product or two that a Colombian audience would especially appreciate.
+For example, one option is to create a microsite featuring a product or two that a specific audience, say, your Colombian market, would especially appreciate.
 If you’d prefer to go full throttle with your website adaptation and localize your main site, carry out a content audit to determine which sections of your website are less appropriate for international audiences.
-If you don’t think you can add multilingual blogging to your agenda this year, you may choose to remove your blog from the to-translate list.
+That way, if you don’t think you can add multilingual blogging to your agenda this year, you can choose to remove your blog from the to-translate list.